MicrosoftDocs/quantum-docs/articles/how-to-submit-jobs-with-python.md

 * **Interactive**: Opens a new browser window to interactively authenticate and obtain an access token.
 * **DeviceCode**: Authenticates using the device code flow.

-If the `credential` parameter is not provided, then all the different mechanisms listed above are tried by default.
+If the `credential` parameter is not provided, then by default all the different mechanisms listed above are tried in order until one succeeds.

 The following example shows how to use the `credential` parameter to explicitly open a new browser window to login to Azure:
 ```py